JozefJarosciak/X1/Validator-Instructions_Testnet.md

    <img src="https://github.com/JozefJarosciak/X1/assets/3492464/d3ba09b1-3389-437a-a290-8fa9f5799806" width="50%">

 3. **Save and Upload the Image:**
    Save the image in PNG format.
 For instance, the image might be named `logo.png`.
 Upload the image to a web server or an online location that allows direct file linking.
-For example, the image has been uploaded to `https://xen.pub/images/logo.png`, making it accessible via a web browser.
+For example, the image can been uploaded to `https://yourwebsite.com/images/logo.png`, making it accessible via a web browser.

 4. **Create a JSON Configuration File:**
    You will need to create a JSON file containing the validator's name, logo URL, website, and contact information.
 This file will later be uploaded to the X1 Testnet smart contract.